infor-design/enterprise-wc/src/components/ids-checkbox-group/README.md

-#Ids Checkbox Group Component
+# Ids Checkbox Group Component

 ## Description

-The IDS Checkbox Group Compoment consists of group of checkboxes with label
+The IDS Checkbox Group Component consists of group of checkboxes with label.
+Its useful if you need to group a set of checkbox under a legend or category.

 ## Features (With Code Examples)